Getting A Chinese Visa in Bangkok, Thailand

 It ranges between $40 to $140 depending on how fast you want it, how many entries you want and what nationality you are – check out the pic taken in the embassy to find out how much you’ll have to shell out:

 NOTE: If you want a multi-entry 6 month or one year visa (like I wanted) you can only get it if you have a previous Chinese tourist visa of any kind in your passport OR you have a work permit to live in Thailand.
-If you don’t have that, the maximum you can get is the double entry.
+If you don’t have that, the maximum you can get is the double-entry.
+This is different from getting a Burmese visa in Bangkok.

-NOTE: update feb 2012* you now need flight into China AND an onward flight, and hotel bookings to get your visa!!
+NOTE: UPDATE: you now need flight into China AND an onward flight, and hotel bookings to get your visa.